 Selection of library materials will not be inhibited by the possibility that they may be read or viewed by children.
 Parents are encouraged to accompany their children to the library to choose materials.
 The Sumner Public Library Director and the Board of Trustees are aware that patrons may take issue with the inclusion of any specific item in the collection and they welcome the expression of concern by our patrons.
-The Sumner Public Library Board of Trustees will not consider concern forms submitted by persons who are not current library card holders and/or do not reside within Sumner or Bremer County.
 Patron concerns will be dealt with promptly and courteously as detailed in the following process: